Lexington MA: America’s War of Independence Began Here

 EAT: Locals also love

-Love @ First Bite for excellent Thai food in an adorable space (lunch specials at $12 are a bargain).
+Love @ First Bite for excellent Thai food in an adorable space.
+The tiny one-chef Japanese cuisine Akame Nigiri and Sake is making waves among foodies – drawing fans from Boston and farther away.
 Mario’s Italian Restaurant for casual but down-home good Italian.
-And Lexx for eclectic fare.

 ICE CREAM: Abbott’s Frozen Custard